survivejs/webpack-book/manuscript/14_Conclusion.md

 * To get most out of webpack during development, use [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) (WDS).
 You can also find middlewares which you can attach to your Node server during development.
 The *Automatic Browser Refresh* chapter covers WDS in greater detail.
 * Webpack implements **Hot Module Replacement** (HMR).
 It allows you to replace modules without forcing a browser refresh while your application is running.
 The *Configuring Hot Module Replacement* chapter covers the topic in detail.
 If you are using React, read the *Hot Module Replacement with React* appendix.
 * **Linting** is a technique that allows you to detect code related issue through static analysis.
 You can disallow certain kind of usage while enforcing coding style using linting tools.
-Particularly [ESLint](http://eslint.org/) is a popular option for JavaScript code. [stylelint](https://www.npmjs.com/package/stylelint) is useful with CSS.
+Particularly [ESLint](http://eslint.org/) is a popular option for JavaScript code. [stylelint](https://www.npmjs.com/package/stylelint) can be used with CSS.
 The *Linting JavaScript* and *Linting CSS* chapters cover the topic in detail.
 See also the *Customizing ESLint* appendix to learn how to expand ESLint.

 ## Production Checklist